Self-Employed Loans · Certified Financial Planner

 Asset Depletion Mortgage

-Qualify based on your liquid assets rather than monthly income.
+Qualify based on liquid assets instead of monthly income.
 The lender divides your qualifying assets by the loan term to calculate income.
-Ideal for Grosse Pointe retirees and high-net-worth individuals with significant savings, investments, or retirement accounts.
+A useful tool for business owners between liquidity events, founders with significant savings but variable take-home income, and buyers who recently sold a business or took a large distribution.

 Learn more →